-Compliance Procedures Completed by W/P Remarks Compilation Frontaires Date Ref.
-Remarks 1.
-Ensure that the following are followed for new internal policy issued: a. a sufficient notice on the impending change has been issued to clients; b. the changes shall only be implemented after a lapse of one trading session, not including the trading session during which the notice was issued.
-2. For policies relating to dealer's representatives, ensure that the policies are applied fairly and consistently among all the dealer's representatives.
-These include policies on suspension of remisiers, trading limits assigned, trading multiples, deposits requirement, etc.
+Compliance Procedures Completed by W/P Remarks Compilation Frontaines Initial Date Ref.
+Remarks e that the following are followed for new internal issued: sufficient notice on the impending change has en issued to clients; lap changes shall only be implemented after a se of one trading session, not including the ding session during which the notice was issued. ensur consis These tradin policies relating to dealer's representatives, et that the policies are applied fairly and stently among all the dealer's representatives.
+It includes policies on suspension of remisiers, go limits assigned, trading multiples, deposits ement, etc.